Using Life Insurance to Fund Your Child's Education

 1. Pays for coverage: Guarantees a death benefit

-2. Contributes to cash value: This is like a mini investment account within the policy that grows over time.
+2. Contributes to cash value: This is a cash value component within the policy that grows over time on a tax-deferred basis while the policy remains active.

 Your insurer invests the cash value on your behalf.
-As those investments grow, they generate dividends that can be reinvested to purchase more insurance (increasing death benefit and cash value), reduce your premium, or be taken as cash.
+If the participating account performs well, the insurer may pay dividends.
+These dividends can be used to purchase additional insurance (increasing the death benefit and cash value), reduce premiums, accumulate within the policy, or be taken as cash.
 The earlier you start, the more time you give the cash value to grow and the more options your child will have down the road.

 Successful Case Studies